TarunTomar122/stocksbrew/README.md

 - [ ] add tips on what to monitor about that particular stock
 - [ ] add specific parameters to check on the basis of the key points
-- [ ] use different newsapi keys for dev and prod

 Feedback from Yash Shenai: